joshuatso/react-state-history-tree/README.md

 const [state, setState, utilities] = useStateHistoryTree(initialState)
 ```

 The first two return values follow the `[state, setState]` return convention from React's useState hook.

+useStateHistoryTree's second return value, named `setState` above has the following signature:
+`setState(State | State => State, Boolean=true) => void`

+**Update: (version 1.1.1)** Support for conditional committing to the history tree is now supported.
+Inspiration for this functionality is from ayc0's https://www.npmjs.com/package/use-history-state.

-However, useStateHistoryTree's second argument, `setState` commits the state change to the state history tree, creating a state that can be rolled backed to in the future.
-If one does not want to commit to the tree on every state change, then another state must be used to track all the changes and `setState` can be invoked on a conditional basis.
+`setState` supports functional state updates.
+The second argument (defaulted to `true`) commits the state update to the history tree if `true` and updates state without committing to the history tree if `false`.
+Therefore, if one wishes to create a state that can be rolled back to in the future, leave this value as `true`.
+If one wants a normal state update (also saving memory), set this value to `false`.

 Utilities is an object that has the following fields: